wilmix2/PROGRAMMINGLANGUAGESTUTORIAL/README.md

 How   speed   JSLASH,JDOLLAR,JAS  is  compared  to  GDollar?

-JSLASH  can  create  a   compiler  with in  3 minutes.
+JSLASH  can  create  a   compiler  with in  few  seconds.

 For  JDollar-JSLASH ,JAS  can  create a  remoteserver with in  4  hours than  GDollar.